Brighton Tram 53 Society

 September

-The Tramway network was scrapped having carried a total of 629 million passengers over 52 million miles of passenger journeys, making a profit every year from 1905.
-The total profit over 38 years of operation was £54k equivalent (2026) of £4.6 million paid back into Corporation coffers to help the cost of running the town.
-The tramway network never needed any subsidy and had a near perfect safety record of only one major accident.
-Sadly, no one realised the environmentally friendly, non-polluting, energy efficient, smooth riding tram, was the future for public transport.
+In 1939, the Tramway network was scrapped, having carried a total of 629 million passengers over 52 million miles of passenger journeys, making a profit every year from 1905.
+The total profit over 38 years of operation was £54k (equivalent in 2026 to £4.6 million), paid back into Corporation coffers to help cover the cost of running the town.
+The tramway network never needed any subsidy and had a near-perfect safety record of only one major accident.
+Sadly, no one realised the environmentally friendly, non-polluting, energy-efficient, smooth-riding tram and tramway was/should have been the future of public transport.

 2026